 There have been a number of recalls in recent years involving defective seatbacks.
 For example:

-- Tesla Model S cars from model year 2013 were recalled for a weakened connection between the left seat-back striker and the bracket connected to the frame of the vehicle.
+- Tesla Model S cars from the model year 2013 were recalled for a weakened connection between the left seat-back striker and the bracket connected to the vehicle’s frame.

-- Ford Explorer from model year 2011 was recalled for possible moving center seatbacks.
+- Ford Explorer from the model year 2011 was recalled for possible moving center seatbacks.

-In any case, dealing with a seatback accident can be a trying experience.
-If you or a loved one has been involved in a seatback failure accident in Riverside, contact an injury attorney at Bisnar Chase right away.
+In any case, dealing with a seat back accident can be a trying experience.
+If you or a loved one has been involved in a seatback failure accident in Riverside, contact an injury attorney at Bisnar Chase right away at 951-530-3711.